Pediatric Orthopedic Surgeons treating Skewfoot

 SKEWFOOT

 Sometimes called “Z” or serpentine foot, skewfoot affects the formation and growth of the bones in the foot.
 Hooking inward, the foot has a C-shaped appearance.
-Skewfoot may not get diagnosed until the child reaches the age between 4 and 6 years old.
-At six, the bones of the foot have matured and X-rays and MRI scans can clearly see them.
+Skewfoot doctors may not diagnose the condition until the child reaches the age of 4 and 6 years old.
+At six, the bones of the foot have matured, and X-rays and MRI scans can clearly see them.

 If your child needs surgery or casting, our Fracture Care Clinic opens every day and you do not need an appointment.
 Surgery rooms get scheduled every morning, so your child receives the care and attention they need right away.